-Organizational offices do not need to be based in one of these community districts, but organizations must currently provide youth programming in one of the districts.
+Organizational offices do not need to be based in one of these community districts, but organizations must currently provide youth programming in one of the districts to meet this criterion.
 Organizations can identify their community districts on the New York City Department of City Planning's Community District Profiles webpage (https://communityprofiles.planning.nyc.gov/).